matthewglasenapp/hla_resolve/docs/technical_reference.md

            1. Sort all het positions in the gene: h1, h2, ..., hn
            2. For each het h_i, compute interval_i = [h_(i-1) + 1, h_(i+1) - 1] (gene boundaries as fallback) — this is the maximal region containing only h_i
            3. Filter to intervals overlapping ARS
-           4. Pick the largest; clamp gene output to that interval
+           4. Pick the largest and restrict the gene to that interval

            If no interval overlaps ARS, do not write gene record.
 (With <=1 het, phase is irrelevant — vcf2fasta random assignment produces both haplotypes correctly.)